4gatepylon/ModelStitching_LookingForFunctionalSimilarityBetweenRepresentations/mnist_long/README.md

 ```
 cd mnist_long && rm -rf experiments && python3 main.py
 ```

-# Important
-- Use batch for overnight runs instead of just interactive
-- Use all your 16 max possible usable GPUs

 # Ideas for the future
 - Constrained optimization or constrained stitch